Importing commit history from GitLab to GitHub

 import-gitlab-commits

-The tool will do the following operations:
+The tool will perform the following operations:

 Git Commit Anonymized Log